kazurayam/ProfileAwareWebdriverFactory/docs/index.md

 ## Solution

 ## Description

+You have an option where to find the profile directory:

 1.  `UserDataAccess.FOR_HERE` : ChromeDriverFactory tries to find the profile directory in the Chrome’s genuine "user-data-dir".
 On Mac, it is `/Users/myosusername/Library/Application Support/Google/Chrome/`.
 A process of Chrome browser demands to lock the genuine profile directory.
 While a Chrome process is already running, when you try to open another Chrome with FOR\_HERE option, the new comer process will fail.